kennygrant/bestiary/time.md

 Go includes a good set of primitives for dealing with time in the standard library.
 There are a few oddities detailed below.

+# Time on Go Playground

+The playground starts with the same time for every run to make sure output is deterministic, so examples including time may not function as you expect on the playground.
+For more details see [Inside the Go Playground.](https://blog.golang.org/playground).

 ## Time Formatting

 Datetime formatting in Go is rather unusual.
 It uses a format string which functions as an example, unfortunately in practice this is rather difficult to remember.
 The Parse and Format functions take this format layout: